awsdocs/amazon-emr-release-guide/doc_source/emr-build-binaries.md

 **To copy source files to the master node**

 1. Put your source files in an Amazon S3 bucket\.
-To learn how to create buckets and how to move data into Amazon S3, see the [Amazon Simple Storage Service Getting Started Guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/)\.
+To learn how to create buckets and how to move data into Amazon S3, see the [Amazon Simple Storage Service User Guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/)\.

 1. Create a folder on your Hadoop cluster for your source files by entering a command similar to the following: